-Dr. Andreas Michalsen, a successful young German cardiologist, is among the doctors who’s become interested in ancient healing therapies.
+Dr. Andreas Michalsen, a successful young German cardiologist, is among the doctors who have become interested in ancient healing therapies.
 Disillusioned with poor success rates in conventional cardiology — and despite derision from his colleagues– Dr. Michalsen trained in natural medicine.
-Today, he’s professor of clinical naturopathy at the Charité University Hospital in Berlin, the largest university hospital in Europe.
+Today, he’s a professor of clinical naturopathy at the Charité University Hospital in Berlin, the largest university hospital in Europe.

 Recently, Dr. Michalsen and his colleagues tested three ancient therapies, and their findings are eye-opening.